 Businesses that use Google Ads must comply with Google's EU User Consent Policy.

-Google's EU User Consent Policy requires anyone who uses certain Google products (including Google Ads) to get consent from users based in the EEA and the UK before:
+Google's EU User Consent Policy requires anyone who uses certain Google products (including Google Ads) to get consent from users based in the EEA, UK and Switzerland before:

 • Using cookies or storing users' information